jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ```

 ## Typing judgement

+The typing rules for records closely follow the rules (T-Rcd and
+T-Proj) in Chapter 11 of _Types and Programming Languages_ by Benjamin
+Pierce.

 ```
 data _⊢*_⦂_ : Context → ∀ {n} → Args (repeat 0 n) → Vec Type n → Set